section-engineering-education/engineering-education/articles/getting-started-with-strapi/index.md

 Please be patient as this command will take some time to execute.

-> Strapi uses a SQL database by default.
+> Strapi uses a SQLite database by default.
 To setup Strapi using another database, e.g. MongoDB or PostgreSQL, remove the `--quickstart` flag from the above command.

 The command creates a new folder `file-manager` containing the project files and directories.
 It also serves your Strapi at http://localhost:1337/admin.